List of Stranger Things characters: Sam Owens

 Dr. Sam Owens is a United States Department of Energy executive who replaces Brenner at Hawkins Laboratory.
 Owens is as committed to science research and stubborn as his predecessor, but much more empathetic to the residents of Hawkins Lab.
 Owens is in charge of studying and treating Will's lingering traumatic episodes from the Upside Down.
 He is fired from the lab at the end of season two after it is attacked by monsters at the Upside Down, and provides Hopper with a birth certificate for Eleven naming her Hopper's adopted daughter.

 In season three, Jim Hopper calls Sam Owens to inform him a gate has been opened in Hawkins.
-In the finale of the season, Dr. Owens and his men fly to Hawkins and raid the Russians' secret base.
-During the raid, Sam sees a gate inside the wall that is not fully closed.
+In the finale of the season, Owens and his men fly to Hawkins and raid the Russians' secret base.
+During the raid, Owens sees a gate inside the wall that is not fully closed.

 In season four, Owens has secretly begun working with Brenner on a program called "NINA" that may be able to bring back Eleven's powers.
 Owens recruits Eleven to participate in the program after a string of murders in Hawkins; she initially revolted after learning of Brenner's involvement, but the brief resurgence of her powers during an escape attempt convinces her to stay.
 The project ultimately succeeds in restoring Eleven's powers, but U.S. Army forces led by Lt.
 Col. Jack Sullivan storm the facility, believing Eleven to be responsible for the Hawkins murders.
 Sullivan attempts to force Eleven's whereabouts out of Owens, but Eleven destroys the Army's vehicles.